-What Can a Handyman Do in Barrington, Illinois?
+What Can a Handyman Do Without a License in Barrington, Illinois?

 In Illinois, most “general contractor/handyman” work is not licensed at the state level (licensing is primarily trade-specific and local).
 In Barrington (Cook & Lake Counties), you should expect local contractor registration/business licensing plus building permits for many projects even if you are a handyman.
 There is no single, statewide “handyman exemption threshold” in Illinois; instead, limits come from (1) trade licensing rules (plumbing/electrical/HVAC), (2) permit triggers, and (3) local registration/ordinances.